Crossroads-2023/crossroads-2023.github.io/speakers.md

 ### Lecturers

 1. [Federico Ardila](http://math.sfsu.edu/federico/) (San Francisco State Universty and Universidad de los Andes)

+_Title_: Matroids, combinatorics, and geometry

+In recent years, the geometric roots of matroid theory have grown much deeper, bearing many new fruits.
+This lecture series will survey some recent successes.
+We will discuss three geometric models of matroids at the intersection of combinatorics, algebra, and geometry.
+Each has led to the development of intriguing combinatorics and to the solution of long-standing conjectures on graph and matroid inequalities.

 2. [Karin Baur](https://imsc.uni-graz.at/baur/) (Universität Graz)
 3. [Najib Idrissi](https://idrissi.eu) (Universite de Paris)
 4. [David Jordan](https://www.maths.ed.ac.uk/~djordan/) (University of Edinburgh)